Law & Order: Puke-ageddon

 Not so.
 Not so.

-After wallowing in the horror! the horror! for a minute, I leapt into Competent-Mommy-Mode.
-(If you’re counting, that’s mode #3 after spontaneous & fun and fed up.)
+After wallowing in the horror! the horror! for a minute, I leapt into competent-mommy-mode.
+(If you’re counting, that’s mode #3 after spontaneous & fun and fed up)

 Unfortunately for competent-mommy me, rather than using a floorplan with flow-through to the lobby, this museum had funneled us into a closed circuit, hiding the exits to the lobby behind doors with ominous warnings, like emergency alarms were going to screech if we came too close.

 Rebecca, of course, is still crying, now covered in cold puke.
 I’m trying to reassure her, and yet get her to remain completely motionless—because she’s sharing this stroller with Rachel who has miraculously remained clean so far.
-Hayden is trotting along after us as fast as he can.
-This stroller was not built for jogging.

 After running through the same tracks about three times, I finally gave up and opened the surely-alarmed doors that were about ten feet from where we started.